-- A PEOSH (Public Employees Occupational Safety and Health) Complaint Form can be submitted by a named complaitant, anonymously, or by the union directly to the Department of Labor.
+- A PEOSH (Public Employees Occupational Safety and Health) Complaint Form) can be submitted—by a named complaitant, anonymously, or by the union—directly to the Department of Labor.

-Will the vaccine be mandatory at Rutgers?
+Will vaccination be mandatory at Rutgers?

 Are there job protections for anyone who requires time off because they have contracted COVID-19?

 Under New Jersey law, employers cannot impose discipline or termination, nor subject an employee to any form of discrimination, if they require time away to quarantine or seek testing due to COVID-19.
 It is important to note that employees must be able to produce a note from a medical professional instructing them to quarantine or seek testing.

 If I become ill with COVID-19, will I have to use my accrued paid time off (PTO)?
 What about if I need to care for a child or family member with COVID-19?